stackbit-projects/sierra-landing-a7ff6/content/services/accounting.md

 weight: 1
 ---

-Software development (or software engineering) is concerned with the **design, development, maintainenance and testing** of financial transactions related to a business.
+Software development is concerned with the **design, development, maintainenance and testing** of financial transactions related to a business.

 ![Accounting Services](https://source.unsplash.com/OqtafYT5kTw)